Unit 3: Advanced Topics & Disease Prevention¶

 Coach: "Third, how large was the effect?
 A 50% increase sounds dramatic, but 50% of a tiny number is still tiny.
 What's the absolute risk reduction, not just the relative one?"

 Coach: "Fourth, who funded the research?
-Industry-funded studies of industry products deserve extra scrutiny.
-That doesn't mean they're wrong, but bias is possible."
+Industry-funded studies of industry products deserve extra scrutiny, which doesn't mean they're wrong, but bias is possible."

 Coach: "And finally, what do authoritative reviews say?
-Single studies can mislead.
-It's helpful to see what systematic reviews and meta-analyses conclude."
+Single studies can mislead, so it helps to see what systematic reviews and meta-analyses conclude."

 Client: "I’ve never thought about it that way.
 That makes the claim seem a lot less clear-cut."